Kurt Eichenwald: Epilepsy

 In a 1987 article about his illness for The New York Times Magazine, Eichenwald wrote about his epilepsy diagnosis at the age of 18 in 1979:

 The doctor warned me – and so did members of my family soon afterward – that if I did not keep my epilepsy a secret, people would fear me and I would be subject to discrimination.
 Even now, seven years after that scene in the dining hall, it is difficult for me to say that I have epilepsy.
 Back then, it was impossible.
 In the years since, I have had hundreds of various types of seizures.
 I have experienced the mental, physical and emotional side effects caused by changes in the anticonvulsant drugs I take each day.
 Yet, for the first two years, I refused to learn about epilepsy.
 My fears of being found out were my real concern.

 His willingness to reveal his personal battle to readers won him praise.
 He was awarded a journalism prize from the Epilepsy Foundation of America for his 1987 article.
 In a 2002 NewsBios article titled "Kurt Succeeded Where So Many Others Would Have Quit," Dean Rotbart wrote:

 While Eichenwald has never since hidden his epilepsy, he also didn't make it a centerpiece of his life.
 After writing his story, his mission was clear and it was not to become a poster boy for the illness.
 "My whole life from the time I got sick was focused on making sure that I was a student, a journalist, a husband, and a father," Kurt tells me.
 "Not that I was someone with this condition."

-In late 2016 after making critical remarks about Donald Trump, Eichenwald was intentionally sent epileptogenic GIFs over Twitter.
-He said the second attempt, in mid December following an interview about his Trump claims with Tucker Carlson, succeeded in causing him to have a seizure and that he would be taking a short break from Twitter while he pursued legal action against the user that sent the image.
+In late 2016, after making critical remarks about Donald Trump, Eichenwald was intentionally sent epileptogenic GIFs over Twitter.
+In mid-December, Eichenwald participated in an interview regarding Trump with Tucker Carlson.
+Following that, a second epileptogenic GIF arrived over Twitter, causing Eichenwald to have a seizure.
+He announced he would be taking a short break from Twitter while he pursued legal action against the sender.

 In March 2017, a Maryland man was arrested in connection with the incident and charged with cyberstalking.
-The federal cyberstalking charge was later dropped, although he still faces one count of aggravated assault, with the tweet being considered "a deadly weapon."
+The federal cyberstalking charge was later dropped, although he still faced one count of aggravated assault, with the tweet being considered "a deadly weapon".
 The trial of the suspect began on December 16, 2019.
-In September 2020, Eichenwald won the lawsuit, though the criminal trial is still pending.
+In September 2020, Eichenwald won his civil suit, although the criminal trial is still pending.